 Like the other rites, the Feast of Ingathering, or Tabernacles, had prophetic significance, for a time would come when the Jews would again find themselves in the wilderness, living in tents as refugees.
-That is why Peter, not knowing what he was saying, offered to make tents for Moses and Elijah at Jesus’s transfiguration.
-The two witnesses were to instruct the Jews about their Messiah before he came in his glory.
+That is why Peter, not knowing what he was saying, offered to make tents for Moses and Elijah at the transfiguration.
+The two witnesses were to instruct the Jews about their Messiah before he came in glory.
 He himself would then lead them into the land and bring them into the bond of the covenant (Ezek 20:37).
 He would thresh and glean them one by one (Isa 27:12).

-So far as Gentile believers are concerned, the first-fruits are the 144,000, and the main harvest is the resurrection of those who have died in Christ since his first coming, including the many who have perished during the great tribulation (7:9).
+So far as Gentile believers are concerned, the first-fruits are the 144,000, and the main harvest the resurrection of those who have died in Christ since his first coming, including the many that perish during the great tribulation (7:9).
 (In II Thes 2:13 the correct reading is ap’ arches, ‘from the beginning’, not aparchen, ‘first-fruits.’)
 When the kingdom of God comes, those who have survived his wrath will be required to keep the Feast of Tabernacles (Zech 14:16-19), for then they will be in the same interim position as Israel was after the Exodus: they will have received and begun to practise the Law (Isa 2:3), but they will not yet have entered his promised rest (Heb 3:7-4:10).
 They will enter his rest, if at all, only at the general resurrection.